 Accomplishments in the education sector are considerable, but much remains to be done to increase access for the most marginalized groups and to improve the quality and relevance of the education system, while shifting the focus from knowledge to competences, as envisages in the National Sustainable Development Strategy.
 Those most at risk to see their right to education compromised are girls (mostly evident at secondary and tertiary levels), children with disabilities (at all levels), children from the poorest families, children of ethnic minorities, children without parental care, refugee children and stateless or undocumented children.
 The education system continues to experience a dramatic shortage of qualified teachers, who leave the sector mainly for economic reasons.
 Considerable impediment for education development is shortage of equipment and need for reconstruction and rehabilitation of schools.

+The healthcare system in the Kyrgyz Republic faces numerous challenges in the provision of healthcare and allocation of resources to this sector; although the country has recorded stable TB mortality and HIV incidence rates, with reduction in child mortality it is difficulty to reach the MDG targets.
+Further the indicators envisaged under SDGs as NCDs and Universal Health Coverage need increased attention.

+In order to address challenges in the health sector, the Government has adopted Health Protection and Promotion Strategy of the Kyrgyz Republic by 2020 (Health-2020) and established implementation mechanism through Coordinating Council on Public Health of the Kyrgyz Republic.
+This should ensure systematic approach and inter and cross- sectoral cooperation among the key stakeholders.

-The healthcare system in the Kyrgyz Republic faces numerous challenges in the provision of healthcare and allocation of resources to this sector; almost all current official indicators of public health show deterioration of the situation.
-To address plethora of problems, Kyrgyzstan has adopted a new health strategy “Den Sooluk, 2012-2016”, with the main objective to establish conditions for the protection and improvement of the population's health as a whole and for each individual, irrespective of social status and gender differences.
+This builds on the results achieved within the health strategy “Den Sooluk, 2012-2016”, with the main objective to establish conditions for the protection and improvement of the population's health as a whole and for each individual, irrespective of social status and gender differences.
 The Den Sooluk is based on three interrelated pillars: (i) expected health gain; (ii) core services needed to achieve expected health gains; and (iii) removal of health systems barriers that undermine delivery of core services and hence achievement of health gains.
 Four priority health improvement areas were identified in DS for which expected gains in health outcomes have been set and improvement in delivery of core services is expected: Maternal and Child Health (MCH), cardio-vascular diseases, Tuberculosis (TB), and HIV.
 The changes are envisaged in the following main functions of health systems: service delivery (public health and individual services), financing, resource generation, and governance.
+The pillars of Den Sooluk are in line with the National Sustainable Development Strategy and MDG priorities.

 The country continues working on strengthening of the PHC based on a family medicine model.
-Achievements have included far reaching health-financing reforms including replacement of the input-based financing of the Semashko model with a more progressive capitation payment for PHC and introduction of innovative family group practice structure, as a means of transition to family medicine.
+Achievements have included far reaching health-financing reforms including replacement of the input-based financing of the Semashko model with a more progressive capitation payment for PHC and introduction of family group practice structure, as a means of transition to family medicine.
 A major step in improving the governance of PHC was achieved by separating the family medical center (FMC) into an administrative unit, which is financed and managed independently.
 Still, a strong comprehensive PHC based on a FM model remains an essential milestone for improving health outcomes in The Kyrgyz Republic; this includes refining and fine-tuning of the PHC mode, strengthening of the leadership for PHC and addressing human resource issues (developing of capacities of all medical staff and accelerating pay system reform).